canmom/canmom.github.io/_posts/crit/baru/2021-12-06-tyrant-8-gends.md

 >
 > Oh no. Barhu did not even remember having aunts and uncles, except as vague presences around her parents.
 She was reasonably certain in retrospect that one “uncle” had been a man her father Solit was either sleeping with, or who shared with Solit an obsession with ancient arrowheads.

 The encounter is inevitably very brief, and [as we discussed](/crit/baru/tyrant-4-wound) ends with Baru exiled from her culture in a far more definitive way.
-But it provides a melancholic contrast to our previous visit to this group of Taranoki people, in that they are getting along a lot better in this new world, pursuing their own projects of resistance...
+But it provides a melancholic contrast to our previous visit to this group of Taranoki people, in that they are now getting along a lot better in this new world than at the moment of conquest, pursuing their own projects of resistance...

 Now, it would not be right to say the Taranoki have solved everything about gender and sexuality by any means (and the book would be worse if they had!).
 But they're certainly a lot closer to being on a 'reasonable' track than, well, pretty much everyone except perhaps the Oriati: their "extended kinship structure" appears to remove a lot of the concerns around inheritance that play a large part in motivating reproductive control, and as such they can cheerfully fuck around.
 Neither appearance really breaks it down in much detail---in one, Baru is a child and then increasingly indoctrinated by the Masquerade, the other she views it through a nostalgic lens and isn't especially concerned with teaching the reader.